What is Folkbildning?

 ‘Folkbildning’ is about the life-long right of all people to freely seek knowledge.
 ‘Folkbildning’ is free and voluntary, and participants decide themselves both if they want to participate and what they want to do.
 Folkuniversitetet is one of ten education associations in Sweden that are involved in ‘folkbildning’.

-Folkbildning has a long history in Sweden.
-It is still relevant and has evolved to meet new needs in society through its ability to embrace new and unconventional methods.
+Folkbildning has a long tradition in Sweden.
+It is still important today and has changed over time to meet new needs in society.
+One reason it stays relevant is because it allows for new and creative ways of learning.

-Study associations and folk high schools receive government funding to provide folkbildning.
-The Government issues general guidelines how the funding should be used but does not otherwise influence the work.
+Study associations and folk high schools get government funding to offer folkbildning.
+The government gives general guidelines on how the money should be used but does not control the work.
+Each organization decides how to run its programs.
 Folkbildning operations should be designed based on each study association’s own nature and profile, and should be versatile and flexible to quickly meet new educational needs.
-The overall folkbildning should operate throughout the country and in all municipalities.
+Folkbildning should also be available in all parts of the country.

 The purpose of folkbildning